Adwai-T/Notes/AngularNotes.md

 It is a singleton instance of a file that can be ingected into multiple components.

+A *component* can delegate certain tasks to services, such as fetching data from the server, validating user input, or logging directly to the console.
+By defining such processing tasks in an injectable *service* class, you make those tasks available to any *component*.
+You can also make your app more adaptable by injecting different providers of the same kind of *service*, as appropriate in different circumstances.

+A *service* class definition is immediately preceded bythe `@Injectable()` decorator.
+The decorator provides themetadata that allows other providers to be injected asdependencies into your class.

+### Dependency Injection

+*Dependency injection (DI)* lets you keep your *component* classes lean and efficient.
+They don't fetch data from the *server*, validate user input, or log directly to the console; they delegate such tasks to *services*.

+* The *injector* is the main mechanism.
+Angular creates an application-wide *injector* for you during the bootstrap process, and additional *injectors* as needed.
+You don't have to create *injectors*.

+* An *injector* creates *dependencies*, and maintains a *container* of dependency instances that it reuses if possible.

+* A *provider* is an object that tells an *injector* how to obtain or create a dependency.

+`constructor(private service: HeroService) { }`

 Example :

 If we want to fetch data, we can create a service to do that.
 Or if we want to create a login authentication then we can create a service for login.